-In January, we celebrate the birthday and contributions of Atlanta native Dr. Martin Luther King Jr. Events, children’s activities and concerts take place throughout the city.
-Then in February, we celebrate Black History Month as we highlight all of the contributions of Black Americans to our country.
-Please check DiscoverAtlanta.com for the latest events and in the meantime, pay homage to Black history.
+In January, we celebrate the birthday and contributions of Atlanta native Dr. Martin Luther King Jr. Then in February, we celebrate Black History Month.
 Here are a few ideas of things to do during Black History Month in Atlanta.

 Stroll Down Auburn Avenue

-The Sweet Auburn neighborhood was once the center of cultural, spiritual and business life as well as a safe haven in Black Atlanta.
-Learn more about what was known as “the richest Negro Street in the world,” including Martin Luther King, Jr. National Historical Park.
+The Sweet Auburn neighborhood once was the center of cultural, spiritual and business life for Black Atlanta, and Auburn Avenue once was known as “the richest Negro Street in the world.”
+Visit Martin Luther King, Jr. National Historical Park.
 Walk in the footsteps of those who came before us on Auburn Avenue, and see the Black and brown-owned businesses that are helping to revitalize the area.
 Use this Auburn Avenue itinerary as a guide.

-Location: Start at the Auburn Avenue Research Library at 101 Auburn Ave.
+Where: Start at the Auburn Avenue Research Library at 101 Auburn Ave.
 NE, head across the street to the APEX Museum, then make your way down to For Keeps Bookstore before heading to the MLK birth home.

 Support Black-owned Businesses